The fact is: You will be over-taxed for 2018 if you were a flooded property owner and do not file

 If your house flooded and was not repaired on January 1, 2018, you probably qualify for a 60% property tax discount for 2018.

-- The special late-appeal option available to flooded property owners is based on substantial errors.
-If you are over-taxed by more than one-third, you qualify for a late appeal until January 31, 2019!
+- The special late-appeal option available to flooded property owners is based on a substantial error.
+A “substantial error” is defined as if you are over-taxed by more than one-third, you qualify for a late appeal until January 31, 2019!
 This is based on 2525 (d) of the Texas Tax Code.

 - Note that the appeal is a “substantial error appeal” and check the box for “other” for “Type of Appeal”.